History of Adam Schefter in Timeline

 Loading Video...

-2007: Married Sharri Maio
+2007: Marries Sharri Maio

 2008: Sideline Reporter for NBC

-January 19, 2009: Named Best NFL Insider by USA Today
+January 19, 2009: Ranked Best NFL Insider

-August 17, 2009: Began Appearing on ESPN
+August 17, 2009: First On-Air Appearance on ESPN

 On August 17, 2009, Adam Schefter began appearing on-air as a football analyst with ESPN.

-2009: Joined ESPN
+2009: Joins ESPN

 In 2009, Adam Schefter began working as an NFL insider for ESPN.

-October 2010: Included in Sports Illustrated "Top 40"
+October 2010: Included in Sports Illustrated's "Top 40"

-In October 2010, Sports Illustrated writers included Adam Schefter in its "Top 40," a listing of the NFL's top officials, executives, coaches, players, and media members.
+In October 2010, Sports Illustrated writers included Adam Schefter in its "Top 40", a listing of the NFL's top officials, executives, coaches, players, and media members.

-In November 2010, Adam Schefter was once again selected as the best NFL insider in a USA Today fan poll.
+In November 2010, Adam Schefter was again selected as the best NFL insider in a USA Today fan poll.

-2011: NFL Lockout
+2011: Unpublished Article about NFL Lockout

-In 2014, Adam Schefter was named the "Most Influential Tweeter in New York" by New York magazine in February, "Best Newsbreaker" by Awful Announcing in May, and SI.com’s “Media Person of the Year.”
+In 2014, Adam Schefter was named the 'Most Influential Tweeter in New York' by New York magazine in February, 'Best Newsbreaker' by Awful Announcing in May, and SI.com’s “Media Person of the Year.

-July 9, 2015: Tweeted Medical Chart Photo
+July 9, 2015: Tweets Jason Pierre-Paul's Medical Chart

 In November 2015, Adam Schefter was named The Cynopsis Sports Media Personality of the Year.